ObserveRTC/schemas/npm-lib/README.md

-userId | webrtc app provided user identifier label | The webrtc app provided label the peer connection is labeled with trackId | The id of the track rtpStreamId | The id of the RTP stream connected to a remote media unit (such as an SFU) packetsSent | The total number of packets sent on the corresponded synchronization source bytesSent | The total number of bytes sent on the corresponded synchronization source rid |  The rid encoding parameter of the corresponded synchronization source
+userId | webrtc app provided user identifier label | The webrtc app provided label the peer connection is labeled with trackId | The id of the track sfuStreamId | The id of the Sfu stream corresponds to the outbound track packetsSent | The total number of packets sent on the corresponded synchronization source bytesSent | The total number of bytes sent on the corresponded synchronization source rid |  The rid encoding parameter of the corresponded synchronization source